lh3/lh3.github.com/_posts/2022-09-28-additional-recommendations-for-creating-command-line-interfaces.md

 changing the command lines they used in the past.
 This implies we should not remove or change the meaning of an existing option.
 It is ok to add new options.
-Backward compatibility, in my opinion, is the most important factor in CLI design and outweigh all the following points.
+Backward compatibility, in my opinion, is the most important factor in CLI design and outweighs all the following points.

 #### 2. Human-first: command lines are meant for a human to type